-I am Assistant Professor of Public Policy and Political Science at the Sanford School of Public Policy at Duke University and the Co-Director of the Research Triangle chapter of the Scholars Strategy Network.
+I am Assistant Professor of Public Policy and Political Science at the Sanford School of Public Policy at Duke University, Chair of the American Political Science Association Organized Section on Economic and Social Class Inequality, and Co-Director of the North Carolina chapter of the Scholars Strategy Network.

 My research focuses on U.S. politics, legislative decision making, representation, social class, economic inequality, and state and local politics.

-My book White-Collar Government: The Hidden Role of Class in Economic Policy Making examines how the shortage of people from the working class in American legislatures skews the policymaking process towards outcomes that are more in line with the upper class's economic interests.
-I'm also completing a large-scale study of the factors that discourage working-class Americans from holding public office and the programs that could help to address the shortage of working-class Americans in our political institutions.
+My first book, White-Collar Government: The Hidden Role of Class in Economic Policy Making (University of Chicago Press, 2013), examines how the shortage of people from the working class in American legislatures skews the policymaking process towards outcomes that are more in line with the upper class's economic interests.

 My office is 227 Sanford Hall.
 You can reach me by email at email@example.com.